Rusty Kuntz

 Kuntz grew up in Kansas and California, playing three sports in high school and community college.
 He went to the Division III World Series twice with California State University, Stanislaus before being selected by the White Sox in the 11th round of the 1977 Major League Baseball draft.

 After the 1984 season, Kuntz was unable to return to form the next year.
 He was demoted to the minor leagues early in the 1985 season and was out of professional baseball as a player shortly thereafter.

 Since his playing career ended, Kuntz has worked with several MLB organizations, including the Houston Astros, Seattle Mariners, Florida Marlins, Kansas City Royals, Atlanta Braves and Pittsburgh Pirates.
 He has worked as an assistant to the general manager, minor league coach, roving instructor and major league base coach.
 From 2012 to 2017, he served as the first base coach for the Kansas City Royals, and has received substantial praise for his contributions to the team's success during that period.
-"Rusty Kuntz", Royals manager Ned Yost has said, "is the best first base coach in baseball."
+"Rusty Kuntz," Royals manager Ned Yost has said, "is the best first base coach in baseball."

 He elected not to coach in the 2020 season, but he returned to the Royals as their first base coach for 2021.

 Early life

 Kuntz was born on February 4, 1955, in Orange, California.
 He was born to Chet and Willie Kuntz.
 His father was a bricklayer who later became an auto mechanic.
 The family moved from Orange to Wichita, Kansas when Rusty was young, then moved to Paso Robles, California a few years later.

 He attended Paso Robles High School in California, where he played baseball, basketball, and football.
 He said that baseball was his least favorite of the three sports at the time and that he was drawn to basketball because of the game's pace.
+Nonetheless, following his senior year as an outfielder for the Bearcats, he was selected for All-CIF Second Team honors in 1973.

+College career

 Continuing his education, Kuntz attended Cuesta College and California State University, Stanislaus.
 At Cuesta College, Kuntz played center field on the baseball team, quarterbacked the football team and was the center on the basketball team.
+His six triples during the 1975 CCCAA season remain tied for an all-time single-season Cougars program record.

 After hitting for .402 and .442 batting averages in two seasons at Cuesta, Kuntz's father encouraged him to focus on baseball.
 At CSU Stanislaus, Kuntz played on two teams that went to the Division III World Series.
 He was later inducted into the university's Warrior Athletics Hall of Fame.
-Kuntz was drafted by the Chicago White Sox as the first pick in the 11th round of the 1977 Major League Baseball draft.